 Simplified utility interconnection is important to CHP projects, so our interconnect certification, Underwriters Laboratory Standard 1741, or UL Certification, is a significant competitive advantage.
 Obtaining the UL Certification was a major reason for us to develop the inverter-based CHP product.
 As with our other product certifications, we plan to maintain the certification through routine processes when modest design changes occur.
-When complete recertification is required, such as when a new revision to the standard is applicable or when the design undergoes a major upgrade, the company will follow the normal procedures for first-time certification, as the underlying content is carefully administered by balanced committees (representing utilities, inverter suppliers, and academia).
+When complete recertification is required, such as when a new revision to the standard is applicable or when the design undergoes a major upgrade, the company will follow the normal procedures for first-time certification (third party design review and test verification).
+The company does not anticipate any changes to the standard that would preclude recertification, as the underlying content is carefully administered by balanced committees (representing utilities, inverter suppliers, and academia).
 In addition, the standard and its utilization as the criterion for systems to qualify for simplified interconnection programs, is important for the solar PV industry.
 The company believes that this importance to the solar industry will help assure the long-term relevance in interconnection of distributed generation devices.